mad0coding/E-Waste-Web/README.md

   Make sure Node.js and Python are installed.

+  Get the model from https://github.com/c-hars/IDE2025/tree/main and put it in `/py_path`

   Run `npm i` to install the dependencies.

   Run `npm run dev` to start the frontend.